Hay fever injection - how can it help?

 Summer is on it's way and so is the pollen...

 Most people jump for joy when the weather gets hotter and the flowers start to bloom.
-But that normally means the pollen count is higher, so for 13millions of us in the UK, we start to put up our defences.
+But that normally means the pollen count is higher, so for 13 million of us in the UK, we start to put up our defences.
 Tissues at the ready!

-Dr Rupa Parmar our Private General Practitioner is now offering the Hay Fever injection that can potentially defend you against pollen while improving your quality of life.
-Dr Parmar gave us a little more insight into this treatment…
+Dr Rupa Parmar, our Private General Practitioner, is now offering a hay fever injection that can potentially defend you against pollen while improving your quality of life.
+Dr Parmar gives us a little more insight into this treatment…

 What is the name of this medicine?